-The Pittsburgh Center for Creative Reuse conducts educational creative programming off-site at events across the Pittsburgh Region and on-site in the Maker Mill area of our retail shop.
-Our staff want to work with you to make your event great.
-Scroll down to read brief descriptions of Creative Reuse’s current program offerings.
+Pittsburgh Center for Creative Reuse conducts educational creative programming off-site at events across the Pittsburgh region and on-site in the Maker Mill area of our retail shop.

 Our materials are available as packaged project kits.
 These ReMaker Kits address Climate Change topics and were designed in tandem with educators from the Carnegie Museum of Natural History and other organizations in Pittsburgh’s CUSP network.
 CUSP stands for Climate & Urban Systems Partnership (learn more at cuspproject.org).
 Learn more about our kits here.
 We offer these kits for sale.
 Please inquire by emailing email@example.com.

-Last year, many of our programs on Pittsburgh’s North Side were made possible through support from the Alcoa Foundation.
-We are grateful to Alcoa for supporting resource conservation and creative reuse in the community!
+We are grateful to these foundations for supporting resource conservation and creative reuse in the community!

 Places We Go